PH-LEI/Landmark_Recognition_Kaggle/README.md

 The detail of this project is in Project_Report.pdf

-The code and the experiment process/results are in Pre-trained_Model_Implementation.html and Pre-trained_Model_Implementation.ipynb.
+For the TensorFlow (on local machine) expreiments: You can find the code and the experiment process/results in Pre-trained_Model_Implementation.html or Pre-trained_Model_Implementation.ipynb.
 I use jupyter notebook during the experiments to track the results.